Dynatrace/dynatrace-operator/ARCHITECTURE.md

 **Reconciler Pattern**: Each feature has its own reconciler that implements a `Reconcile()` method, composed together in the main controller

-**Status Subresource**: CRs maintain a status field tracking deployment state, versions, and conditions
+**Status Subresource**: CRs maintain a status field tracking deployment state, versions and conditions

 **Watch & Reconcile**: Controllers watch for changes to CRs and owned resources, triggering reconciliation with smart backoff intervals